Some Thoughts on World Prematurity Day

 There is also another thought I would like to share today on World Prematurity Day.
 One of the most common arguments for abortion is that if a human being is not viable outside of the womb, all the more reason it should be legal to deny the baby a chance at life.
 In fact, when the Supreme Court ruled in favor 7 to 2 to overturn a Texas court's ruling on a case called Roe v.
 Wade, it was stated that "a woman has the right to terminate a pregnancy for any reason before the fetus becomes viable" At this time in 1973, that age of viability outside of the womb was 28 weeks.

-But look at what is happening - because of research and awareness even the tiniest of tiny premature babies are able to survive and even thrive!
+But look at what is happening - because of research and awareness even the tiniest of premature babies are able to survive and even thrive!
 The youngest of pre-term babies are born at 22 weeks and don't even weigh a pound when they are born.
 Thanks to medical research, we have found a way to keep these micro-preemies alive outside of the womb!
 This to me is just one more reason to stand for life during all stages of life - from conception to birth!

 One of my friends has a cousin in Fargo whose baby was born at 25 weeks and weighed just 10.9 ounces.
 He was even smaller than most micro-preemies and is known as the world's smallest baby boy.
 At four years old, he is doing great!
-I thought today would be a great day to share their story: CLICK HERE

 Comments